Pages

 Tuesday 5 December 2023

-Harper's Steakhouse & Bar Swanwick Marina
+Harper's Steakhouse & Bar, Swanwick Marina

 We've often driven past, but had never been inside, so Lads Who Lunch popped in for lunch.
 Formerly called The Navigator, and based on what appears to be a solid Victorian brick built house, there has been extensive work done to add a long conservatory style addition to one side, and a refurbishment of the interior to create a clean and modern looking pub, restaurant and hotel.
 At some point recently The Navigator became Harper's Steakhouse & Bar - part of a local chain of three Harper's Steakhouses.